 Morning at the Grand Canyon and it’s another photo opportunity with some awe inspiring views.
 After that, we ride the South Rim for a few miles, finally leaving Grand Canyon National Park by the East entrance.
 Then we’re on our way to the remarkable Monument Valley.
 This is Navajo Country and just to prove the point, today you can enjoy an authentic Navajo lunch.
 The landscape of stark and isolated sandstone hills and dramatic rock formations, rising up from a seemingly endless expanse of red sands, just screams ‘Wild West’.
 At Monument Valley you can see how much the popular imagination of the old west was moulded by this one place.
 Such scenery exists in other places but nowhere is it more dramatic as in the Monument valley.
 We overnight in Kayenta, which is the perfect spot to get into an Indian spiritual mood.

 Saying farewell to Kayenta we will head up to the former gold mining town of Mexican Hat.
 This now sleepy little township takes its name from a riverside rock formation which looks like a south-of-the-border sombrero.
-Riding on, we come to the Valley of the Gods, which you will probably recognise from the movie “Thelma and Louise”.
+Riding on, we come to the Valley of the Gods, which you will probably recognize from the movie “Thelma and Louise”.
 In any case, it’s spectacular.
 From there we ride across the Colorado River, at the point where it flows into Lake Powell.
 Interestingly, Lake Powell has 96 water-filled side canyons and some 1960 miles of shoreline, more than the entire Pacific Coast.
 The ride continues along the southernmost tip of Capitol Reef National Park, to the Glen Canyon National Recreation Area.
 Then we roar on up through the Escalante Wilderness to the so-called Devil’s Backbone en route to Bryce Canyon, where we overnight.

 We have enough time this morning to visit the amazing Bryce Canyon – not so much a canyon as a collection of giant natural amphitheatres - before we continue on our way to Zion National Park.
 The park is home to the most majestic rock formations on the face of the earth, but you are also in for perhaps the most demanding ride of the trip here – the switchbacks of Zion!
 Compared to Yosemite and the Grand Canyon, Zion feels more remote, cut off from so-called civilization.
 Yet oddly enough, from Zion it is just a short ride to the neon nightlife and gambling nirvana that is Las Vegas.
 Those among the party ending their trip in ‘sin city’ will enjoy a Good Bye Dinner this evening.